 Welcome to my research website.
 I am a Postdoctoral Fellow at the Alaska Earthquake Center at the University of Alaska Fairbanks.
-I’m currently working with the seismic array data and developing a routine seismic array processing tool to detect and analyze seismic events in and around Alaska.
+I’m currently interested in utilizing signal processing techniques to work on Alaskan seismic array data.
+We are currently working on developing a routine seismic array processing tool to detect and analyze seismic events in and around Alaska.
+Check out our recent AGU poster (2020).

 I defended my Ph.D. thesis (August 2018) titled “Seismotectonics of Iran and Turkey from calibrated earthquake relocations”.
 I got my first Ms.C. degree from METU where I studied earthquake seismology and second MS.C degree from CSM where I studied planetary geophysics.